-Follow-up on Prior Audit Findings

-Los Angeles County has satisfactorily resolved the findings noted in our prior audit report, for the period of July 1, 2016, through June 30, 2018, issued on August 24, 2020.

-Views of Responsible Officials

-We discussed our audit results with Los Angeles County's representatives during an exit conference conducted on August 29, 2022.
-At the exit conference, the county's representatives agreed with the audit results.

-Restricted Use

-This audit report is solely for the information and use of Los Angeles County, the Legislature, the California Department of Finance, and the SCO; it is not intended to be and should not be used by anyone other than these specified parties.
+Follow-up on Prior Audit Findings The county has satisfactorily resolved the findings noted in our prior audit report, for the period of July 1, 2014, to June 30, 2017, issued on January 16, 2019.
+Views of Responsible Officials We issued a draft report on November 29, 2022.
+Lisa Cardella-Presto, Auditor-Controller, responded by letter dated December 5, 2022, agreeing with the audit results.
+The county's response is included as an attachment to this audit report.
+Restricted Use This audit report is solely for the information and use of Merced County, the Legislature, the California Department of Finance, and the SCO; it is not intended to be and should not be used by anyone other than these specified parties.
 This restriction is not intended to limit distribution of this audit report, which is a matter of public record and is available on the SCO website at www.sco.ca.gov.

-Original signed by

-KIMBERLY TARVIN, CPA Chief, Division of Audits
+Original signed by KIMBERLY TARVIN, CPA Chief, Division of Audits